o0amandagomez0o/classification_proj/README.md

 - individual modules, .py files, that hold your functions to acquire and prepare your data.

 ___
+# <a name="key-findings"></a>Key Findings
+### 1. Elderly churn at higher rates (40%), although they are a significantly smaller population.
+- this happens within the first few months: are they confused/need tech help?
+- as monthly charges increase, so does their churn rate.

+### 2. Fiber customers are churning in droves (41%), they are a larger population, this is a problem.
+- for what seems to be high monthly charges.
+- most within the first year.

+### 3. High amount of non-billpayers (55%) churn within the first two years and steadily continue.
+- large amount non-billpayers monthly charges are low.
+    -  so are the total charges because they churn within the first 20 months.

+### 4. Month-to-Month customers are also a large population churn.
+- for what seems to be high monthly charges.
+- Month-to-Month customers that stay have varying monthly charges.

+___
 # <a name="tested-hypotheses"></a>Tested Hypotheses
 > ### $Hypothesis_{1}$
 > $H_{0}$: "Elderly status and churn rates are INDEPENDENT."